System Design Space

 1. A source catalog exists and each knowledge domain has data owners.

-2. Each use-case has defined quality metrics, latency SLO, and cost guardrails.
+2. Each use case has defined quality metrics, a latency SLO, and cost guardrails.

-3. Policy checks are enabled at both input and output, with auditable decision logs.
+3. Rule checks are enabled on both input and output, with auditable decision logs.

 5. Fallback paths exist for retrieval, reranker, and LLM provider failures.